solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 # AppMod 02 : Migrate to Azure Container Instances (ACI)

-Now that containerized versions of the application exists, they can now be hosted in several resource types in Azure.
+Now that containerized versions of the application exist, they can now be hosted in several resource types in Azure.
 Here, we explore Azure Container Instances (ACI).

+## Required Resources

+Several resources are required to perform this lab.
+These include:

+-   Development Server with web server and PHP
+-   Composer
+-   Azure App Service (Linux)
+-   Azure Container Registry

+Create these resources using the PostgreSQL Flexible Server Developer Guide Setup documentation. **Note the last section that requires you to run the provided setup PowerShell script**:

+-   [Deployment Instructions]

 ## Push images to Azure Container Registry